-The Council has pooled budget arrangements with Wigan Borough Clinical Commissioning Group (CCG) and the Integrated Community Equipment Service (ICES).
+The Council has pooled budget arrangements with Wigan Borough Clinical Commissioning Group (CCG) in order to improve the Health and Social Care outcomes for the residents of the Borough.
 Further details are included in Note 32 Pooled Budgets.

-The Council also provided Community Services Fee funding of £8.382m during 2014/15 to the Wigan Leisure and Culture Trust.
+The Council also provided Community Services Fee funding of £3.913m during 2015/16 to the Wigan Leisure and Culture Trust.